ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: OS Command (Shell) injection

- 🧪 **Lab: Please try lab [shell-injection](https://best.openssf.org/labs/shell-injection.html), which lets you experiment in how to counter an OS shell (injection) vulnerability.**
+ 🧪 **Lab: Please try lab [shell-injection](https://best.openssf.org/labs/shell-injection.html), which lets you experiment on how to counter an OS shell (injection) vulnerability.**

 *Labs are optional, but you're strongly encouraged to try them!*